 Defining, documenting and reporting faculty qualifications and tested experience for accreditation is a high-stakes undertaking for universities.
 Mark Smith, Associate Dean at University of Northern Colorado (UNCO) shared his institution’s experience with capturing and reporting faculty qualifications for Higher Learning Commission (HLC) accreditation at HLC’s annual conference.
-Stacy Becker, Digital Measures Client Success Manager, co-presented, bringing the perspective of the institutions who helped shape faculty qualifications and tested experience reporting for Activity Insight.
+Stacy Becker, Watermark Client Success Manager, co-presented, bringing the perspective of the institutions who helped shape faculty qualifications and tested experience reporting for Digital Measures by Watermark.
 Here are the highlights from their presentation.

 The Data Needed for Qualifications Reporting

 UNCO’s reporting on faculty qualifications and tested experience began with successfully implementing faculty activity reporting software.
-UNCO partnered with Digital Measures and took on an initiative to use Activity Insight software for all review processes in 2016.
+UNCO partnered with Watermark and took on an initiative to use Digital Measures by Watermark software for all review processes in 2016.
 This includes biannual, comprehensive, pre-tenure and post-tenure reviews.
 Previously, faculty reporting and review processes were paper-based; now, all reporting is pulled from data in the system, and reviews take place within the system.
 You can read more about UNCO’s story of embracing faculty activity reporting here and here.
 The success of this initiative has provided the data UNCO needed for accreditation and other reporting.

 Smith acknowledged the key factor for success for all reporting, including faculty qualifications: engaging faculty to enter their teaching, research and service into the system.
 “The system is only as good as the data in it, so how would we make sure it’s complete and keep it up to date?”
 Mandating using the system for reviews helped, but so did one of the system’s payoffs.
 “Faculty have a lot of things to do.
 We have six colleges, and a typical workload of 60-20-20, sometimes 40-40-20, which is important when talking about getting a system on track,” Smith said.
 “I didn’t want to keep going to them asking for information—’Can you tell me this?
 Can you figure this out?’
 I committed to using data in the system for reporting needs.”